 I have been smoking Datura innoxia leaves and flowers without any noticeable effects, except for light sedation maybe.
 I also experimented with eating/smoking an occasional seed of Datura.
 Nothing spectacular happened until…

-The day I decided to smoke around 3-4 Datura seeds (one of them I crushed before adding it to the mixture) together with some Cannabis and kanna.
-Went to bed immediately after I finished smoking the mixture and started to relax in preparation of my astral projection routine.
+The day I decided to smoke around 3-4 Datura seeds (one of them I crushed before adding it to the mixture) together with some Cannabis and Kanna.
+Went to bed immediately after I finished smoking the mixture and started to relax in preparation for my astral projection routine.

 I suddenly became anxious that I would stop breathing or my heart would stop.
 I got up from bed and felt very cold.
 My heart was beating way too fast (tachycardia).
-My blood pressure was at the roof as well.
-Felt waves of nausea from the stomach along with panic, breathlessness, and an awful feeling of dread, followed by a sense of euphoria, joy, and happiness of being alive.
+My blood pressure was on the roof as well.
+I felt waves of nausea from the stomach along with panic, breathlessness, and an awful feeling of dread, followed by a sense of euphoria, joy, and happiness of being alive.
 I felt as if I am dying.
-I was sedated, but stimulated at the same time.
+I was sedated but stimulated at the same time.
 I was almost delirious, but not quite.
 The state was dream-like, and I was very apathetic and found it difficult to talk.

 After about 2 hours, my blood pressure returned to normal, and I felt a bit better.
-Went to bed as I was very sleepy, and calmer then before.
+Went to bed as I was very sleepy and calmer than before.